How does Stugeron prevent motion sickness?

 How does Stugeron work?

-Cinnarizine works by blocking histamine and muscarinic receptors in the vomiting centre in the brain.
-It works by preventing the vomiting centre from receiving nerve messages from the vestibular apparatus.
-And in return, this prevents disturbances in the middle ear from activating the vomiting centre and causing nausea, vertigo, vomiting etc.
+Cinnarizine works by blocking histamine and muscarinic receptors in the vomiting center in the brain.
+It works by preventing the vomiting center from receiving nerve messages from the vestibular apparatus.
+And in return, this prevents disturbances in the middle ear from activating the vomiting center and causing nausea, vertigo, vomiting, etc.

 It is used for

 - preventing and treating motion sickness;